 There are four different IDR options that you can choose from if you have eligible federal student loans:

-- Revised Pay As You Earn (REPAYE): Payments are generally set at 10% of discretionary income and any remaining balance is forgiven after 20 years or after 25 years if any loans were taken out for graduate or professional programs.
+- Revised Pay As You Earn (REPAYE): Payments are generally set at 10% of your discretionary income.
+Any remaining balance from undergraduate study is forgiven after 20 years; the limit is 25 years if any loans were taken out for graduate or professional programs.

 - Pay As You Earn (PAYE): Payments are generally set at 10% of discretionary income but can't exceed the amount you'd owe under the standard repayment plan.
 Any remaining balance is forgiven after 20 years of payments.